-- The Entrance Medical History form must be completed and mailed to the Wellness Center two weeks after acceptance into the Dual Enrollment program. - Students must monitor their BSU student email address in order to be aware of critical communications from the University.
-There may be pertinent information or requirements communicated. - Please connect to my website if you need to make an appointment with me.
-There is a link to my calendar at: https://outlook.office365.com/owa/calendar/ ContinuingEducation@bowiestate.edu/bookings/
+- During Spring 2023, the mandatory fees associated with registration for classes were paid by PGCPS regardless of participation in the Free and Reduced Meals.
+This is practice is expected to continue through Spring 2024.
+If may not be the case in future semesters. - The Entrance Medical History form must be completed and submitted to the Wellness Center two weeks after acceptance into the Dual Enrollment program.
+Please mail the form to the address printed at the top of the form.
+Place your BSUID (EmplID) on the form. - Students must monitor their BSU student email address in order to be aware of critical communications from the University.
+There may be pertinent information or requirements communicated. - Students who verified their participation in the FARMs program will be contacted by Auxiliary Services about the acquisition of their textbooks. - Please connect to my calendar if you would like to make an appointment with me.
+Here is a link to my calendar at: Continuing Education (office365.com)